JosePaumard/JosePaumard.github.io/katas/introductory/palindrome-kata.md

 ### The Kata

 We want to create a method that takes a string of characters as its input, and returns a boolean that is true if the input string is a palindrome.
-One can use examples from the text file ``palindromes.txt``. [this file is provided with the code of the kata].
+One can use examples from the text file ``palindromes.txt``.
+This file is provided with the code of the kata for convenience only, and can be found here: http://www2.cs.arizona.edu/icon/oddsends/palinsen.htm

 ### Comments